Programs & Resources

 - Donated $150 to KFCB Student of the Year (2018).

 Bags of Books.
 Donating bags of books to inspire the love of books and reading to students at Chestatee Elementary School, a Title I Forsyth County School, in partnerrship with Sawnee Woman's Club as part of their Read Across America celebration..
-Thank you to First Book and Sawnee EMC Operation Round Up for their support of this program.
+Thank you to Sawnee EMC Operation Round Up for their support of this program.